unixabg/raspi-helpers/README.md

 `chmod +x jasper-installer.sh`

-- Launch the script and this can take several hours
+- Launch the script and this can take several hours:

 `~/jasper-installer.sh`